Durga Puja is a celebration of the Mother Goddess, and the victory of the revered warrior Goddess Durga over the evil buffalo demon Mahishasura.

 Durga Puja is celebrated during the last five days of Navaratri and Dussehra.
-In 2013, Durga Puja takes place from October 11-14.
-The Grand immersion of Durga idols will happen on October 15, 2013.
-(Kolkata dates).
+In 2014, Durga Puja takes place from September 29-October 4.
+The Grand immersion of Durga idols will happen on October 4, 2014.
 The dates of the festival are determined according to the lunar calendar.

 Find out Durga Puja dates in future years.

 Durga Puja is celebrated in West Bengal, particularly in the city of Kolkata.
 It's the biggest and most important occasion of the year there.

 Bengali communities in other locations across India celebrate Durga Puja as well.
 Substantial Durga Puja festivities take place in both Mumbai and Delhi.

 In addition, Durga Puja is popular in Assam and Tripura (in North East India), and Orissa.